LukyGuyLucky/regex-c3/README.md

 # regex-c3
 regex libray in c3 language

-Thi is a 1:1 translation of C Regex ( https://github.com/ximtech/Regex ) for learning purpose
+Thi is a 1:1 translation of C Regex ( https://github.com/ximtech/Regex ) for learning purpose.

 demo: